1Strategy/ecr-repository-lifecycle/README.md

-# ECR Repository and LifeCycle Policy
+# ECR Repository and Lifecycle Policy

 This repo contains a CloudFormation template for creating a lifecycle policy for images in an Amazon ECR repository.
 There are a variety of lifecycle policies that may be written that use age of images, number of images or even image tag value to limit the crowding in an ECR repository.